 12. How much time do I have to abate hazards after I receive a notice from FHA?

 Fire hazard abatements must be completed by the due date on the Notice and Order to Abate.
-If no compliance is reached within the 30 days, a citation of $100.00 and a non-compliance fee of $178.00 will be issued.
+If compliance is not reached within the 30 days, a citation of $100.00 and a non-compliance fee of $145.00 will be issued.